 Provide Value — Answer Customer Questions

-One of our most popular searches is "How does Temperature Change Viscosity in Liquids and Gases".
-Not only does this rank very highly within SERPs, this also answers quite a specific question which customers have and generates general awareness for the subject area of Viscosity.
+One of our most popular searches is "How to Select the Correct Mass Flow Meter for your Application".
+Not only does this rank very highly within SERPs, this also answers quite a specific question that customers have and generates general awareness for the subject area of mass flow meter.

 Think of the last high value purchase you made: A car, a house, a television?
 Where was the first place you went at the start of the buying process?
 If you had done absolutely zero research online, you have most likely been living under a rock for the last 20 years.